alexjp87/Cloud-AWS--Serverless_Photo_Gallery/README.md

 ### - Amazon S3
 - Create and configure S3 bucket to serve as both a storage solution for uploaded images and as a host for the static web app: update bucket policy to allow public read access; configure CORS to allow the web app to directly communicate with the bucket.
-Steps completed using the AWS management console.
+Steps 1-3 completed using the AWS management console, steps 4-5 completed using AWS CLI in bash terminal.

 ***Step 1*** - **Create an S3 Bucket**